Welcome to my blog. If you are reading this page then you probably want to know a little more about me 🙂

-- This website is reliably hosted by Servint.
-Please visit my resources page for a list of other services I use.
+- This website is reliably hosted by OVH.
+Please visit my webmaster resources page for a list of other services I use.

 - Please note, I sometimes use affiliate links when referring to services I use.
 Rest assured, I only ever link to services I know and trust.

 Everyone falls into the world of internet marketing in different ways.
 It’s always interesting to hear about the path others have taken.
-Here’s my story
+Here’s the longer story 🙂

 The Very Beginning – 2000 to 2003